aliciachenw/aliciachenw.github.io/_pages/cv.md

 Teaching
 ======
+* Extra class tutor (Sep 2018 - Jun 2019)
-* Tutor at College of Engineering, Peking University (Sep 2018 - Jun 2019)
+  * College of Engineering, Peking University
+  * Introduction to Computation in Fall 2018 (about 20 freshmen)
+  * Mathematics in Engineering in Spring 2019 (about 10 sophomores)

 <!-- Service and leadership
 ======